saucelabs/foxdriver/README.md

     - `port` `<Number>` port on which the Firefox instance should get launched
     - `bin` `<String>` path to Firefox binary (default: OS default path)
     - `args` `<[String]>` list of arguments pass to `fs.spawn` (default: `[]`)
+    - `customPrefs` `<Object>` you may set your own preferences before the browser is being launched by setting key value pairs of prefs.
+Note that it is not possible to override the required prefs, i.e.
+        - `devtools.chrome.enabled: true`
+        - `devtools.debugger.prompt-connection: false`
+        - `devtools.debugger.remote-enabled: true`
+    - `customProfileFiles` `<[String]>` A array of **absolute** file paths to be copied into the randomaly generated profile folder.
+This is very helpful when working with self-signed certificates in firefox.
+See more here [How to use self-signed certificate in Firefox](/docs/general/how-to-use-self-sigend.md)
 - returns: `<Promise<Object>>`
     - `tab` `<Tab>` opened tab
     - `browser` `<Browser>` browser instance